 Joining industry associations, attending conferences, and participating in joining online HR discussion groups will further enrich your network.

 In our increasingly social world, the power of networking is amplified online – particularly when you factor in the rise of social recruiting.
 According to a 2014 Jobvite survey, 93 percent of recruiters use social profiles to inform hiring decisions, while 73 percent have hired through social media.

-This where the true power of social media lies.
+This is where the true power of social media lies.
 With recruiters adapting their approaches, the most strategically-minded job seekers do the same or lose out.
-Establishing a professional social media profile enhances your visibility and can establish you as a thought leader in your field.
+Establishing a professional social media profile enhances your visibility and can establish you as a thought leader in the human resources field.